 Treatment of Acute Stress Disorder

-The most successful treatment for ASD is Cognitive Behavioral Therapy (CBT).
-Its goal is to change thoughts or patterns of thought that surround the traumatic event.
-In addition, CBT works to change behaviors in situations that cause anxiety, as well as alleviate symptoms.
-CBT also works to keep the person with ASD from developing Post-Traumatic Stress Disorder.
+One of the most successful treatments for ASD is cognitive behavioral therapy (CBT).
+Its goal is to change the thought patterns that surround the traumatic event.
+In addition, CBT works to change behaviors in situations that cause anxiety.
+CBT also works to keep the person with ASD from developing PTSD.

-Other treatments that seem to work well for individuals with ASD are anxiety management groups and psychological debriefing—or the intense therapeutic intervention immediately following the event so that the individual can “talk about it.”
-However, in psychological debriefing, some people found that it caused them to be re-traumatized by talking about the event that had caused them pain.
+Other treatments that seem to work well for individuals with ASD are anxiety management groups and psychological debriefing, or the intense therapeutic intervention immediately following the event so that the individual can “talk about it.”
+However, some people undergoing psychological debriefing find that it causes them to be re-traumatized by talking about the event that had caused them pain.